razoumov/publish/python.md

 ## For Loops

-A *for* loop tells Python to execute some statements once for each value in a list, a character string, or some other collection
+*For* loops are very common in Python and are similar to *for* in other languages, but one nice twist with Python is that you can iterate over any collection, e.g., a list, a character string, etc.

 ~~~ {.python}
 for number in [2, 3, 5]:    # number is the loop variable; [...] is a collection